-Today marks an exciting moment on our journey to a greener tomorrow as we become the first organization in Canada to be recertified Salmon-Safe!
-As the first airport in North America to achieve Salmon-Safe certification, today’s recertification acknowledges YVR’s continued efforts and commitment to ensure its land and water management practices protect Fraser River water quality and enhance the habitat so Pacific salmon can thrive.
+Vancouver International Airport (YVR) is the first airport in North America to achieve Salmon-Safe certification and today becomes the first organization in Canada to be recertified for another five years.
+As the airport takes a leadership role in shaping a greener tomorrow, this renewal acknowledges YVR’s continued efforts and commitment to ensure its land and water management practices protect Fraser River water quality and enhance the habitat so Pacific salmon can thrive.

 Salmon-Safe is a site-specific certification program recognizing progressive, environmentally friendly land and water management practices.
+The Fraser Basin Council co-manages Salmon-Safe in British Columbia, in partnership with Salmon-Safe Inc. in Portland.
 When first certified in 2016, YVR was given 10 conditions to meet Salmon-Safe standards which included changes in some of YVR’s practices to protect water quality and aquatic life from harmful pesticides; implement a comprehensive stormwater management plan; reduce site-wide water consumption and ensure zero sediment runoff during future construction activities.

 Visit YVR.ca/Environment for more information on YVR’s climate and environmental approach and priorities.